 Object Filter Per User

 • It is personal.
-Your filters only affect your screen.
-Other users are unaffected, and the database is not changed.
+Your filters affect only your own screen.
+Other users are unaffected, and nothing in the database changes.

 • It is non-destructive and reversible.
 Objects are hidden from results, not deleted.
 Turn a filter off and they reappear immediately.